 - Determine how you will provide the limited in-person outdoor service. - The risk of exposure goes up when there are more people helping and more surfaces that can be touched by those setting up.
-Keep it all as simple as possible. - Determine who will be speaking and from where in advance.
+Keep it all as simple as possible. - Explain to all attendees, ushers, and other worship leaders: "If you are going to touch an item that is shared, you should use hand sanitizer before and after touching the item."
+Airborne droplets and aerosols are the most likely means of transmission, but contact with frequently touched surfaces has not been ruled out as a transmission source.
+Therefore, both properly fitted face masks along with frequent hand washing or sanitizing is still advised. - Determine who will be speaking and from where in advance.
 For example, the sharing of microphones is prohibited.
-Make plans for presentations based on any audio limitations.
+Make plans for

-- Children's time is allowed so long as children wear masks and maintain social distance.
+- presentations based on any audio limitations. - Children's time is allowed so long as children aged two and above wear masks and maintain social distance.
 It is recommended that hula-hoops or tape are used to help children find their "spot." - Preachers may remove their masks while preaching outdoors when distanced at least 25 feet from the nearest participant.
-Once the preaching is finished, the preacher must put on their mask.
-Masks are required at all other times. - Up to 4 singers wearing masks are allowed (outdoors only) with proper social distancing at least 6 feet from each other (more is ideal) and 25 feet from the congregation.
-Persons in household groups may stand closer to each other (but not to congregation).
-Rehearsals must be under same conditions. - Limited congregational singing with masks.
-See Attachment G for requirements. - Determine whether you are also providing the service via Zoom, internet, or radio, how will this be conducted? - Reduce the length of worship services to minimize potential exposure. - Exit worship service in such a way as to provide 6' social distancing. - No hugging, handshakes, or personal contact. - Follow communion policy for in-person outdoor worship.
+Once the preaching is finished, the preacher must put on their mask if they are not fully vaccinated. - Limited music leadership: See Attachment G for requirements. - Limited congregational singing with masks.
+See Attachment G for requirements - Determine whether you are also providing the service via Zoom, internet, or radio, how will this be conducted? - Reduce the length of worship services to minimize potential exposure. - Exit worship service in such a way as to provide 6' social distancing. - No hugging, handshakes, or personal contact. - Follow communion policy for in-person outdoor worship.
 [Attachment F] - Open tent or covering may be used.